How To File A Personal Injury Claim In Most States – Step by Step Process

 - Pain and Suffering: While it is difficult to put a price on pain and emotional suffering an amount must be considered when filing the claim.

-- Punitive Damages: Punitive damages can be sought when the negligence was egregious, but does not apply in every personal injury claim.
+- Punitive Damages: Punitive damages can be sought when the negligence was egregious.
+But that scenario does not apply in every personal injury claim.

 - Other Evidence: Any other type of evidence that supports the claim should be gathered to be used in the lawsuit to prove negligence.

 When filing a claim there may be more than one legal option to choose, such as the court that will hear the case.
-Not all courts will be able to hear a case and the goal should be to choose the courts that would be most receptive to the plaintiff with the kind of personal injury claim you are pursuing.
+But not all courts can hear a case.
+And the goal should be to choose the courts that would be most receptive to the plaintiff with the kind of personal injury claim being pursued.

 Attorneys generally learn within the first year of law school which courts are the proper jurisdiction for specific cases, but it takes an accomplished and experienced personal injury lawyer to be confident in the most favorable courts for the plaintiff.